-The employer (or other data controller) may refuse the provision of information basing the refusal on:
+The employer (or other data controller) may refuse the provision of information when:

-HR Best Practices: Note that data subject rights will likely become more aligned with the General Data Protection Regulation once the Swiss Federal Act on Data Protection is updated.
+HR Best Practices: Data subject rights will be more aligned with the General Data Protection Regulation once the Swiss Federal Act on Data Protection goes into effect.